 - Traceability is not just a legal requirement, but essential for Waitrose local and regional suppliers to ensure the claims made on pack and other marketing statements are substantiated.
 Traceability means suppliers must be able to demonstrate they can establish the origin of all their raw materials and show documentation of supplier names and batch codes.
 Traceability systems must also be able to show where all the manufactured product is sold in case of of product recalls.

 - The SALSA (Safe And Local Supplier Approval) scheme has recently been launched at the IFE and Waitrose endorse the principles of this scheme and will look to integrate this scheme into their local and regional sourcing strategies in the future.
 The scheme is designed to help local and regional food and drink producers by offering both mentoring and auditing to ensure safe and legal products, giving Waitrose assurance of product compliance.

 - All products require a bar code to be sold in our stores.

-The regional food groups provide a valuable support service to those suppliers looking to work with a supermarket, especially if it is for the first time.
-For further information on other trade development opportunities, available through the regional food groups programmes, please use the links below.
+A number of organisations provide valuable support services to those suppliers looking to work with a supermarket, especially if it is for the first time.